 The University of Sydney has been ranked at an impressive third for Accounting and Finance subjects in Australia according to QS Top Universities Rankings.

-Again, according to QS Top Universities Rankings, USYD provides the 21st best Accounting and Finance subjects in the world!
+Again, according to QS Top Universities Rankings, USYD provides the 24th best Accounting and Finance courses in the world!

 Founded in 1850, USYD is Australia’s oldest university!
 That’s over 170 years of educating!
 The historic buildings and impressive architecture makes the campus feel like Hogwarts.
 So, if cool campuses are your thing, perhaps you should look into studying at USYD.